TheRebelOfBabylon/golearnbtc/blog.md

 	}
 	tx_in.prev_tx_script_pubkey = source_script
 ```
-It's essentially a copy and paste of the locking script for out second `TxOut` (makes sense since this is the change we are sending back to ourselves).
+It's essentially a copy and paste of the locking script for our second `TxOut` (makes sense since this is the change we are sending back to ourselves).
 Finally, we will instantiate `Tx` in `main()`
 ```
 	tx := Tx{
 		version:  1,